Reading Time: 3 minutes

 - Waves peak and break when they interact with the underwater shore profile at the beach.

-- On-shore winds blowing from the sea towards the beach can ruin waves while off-shore breezes can help to shape them into rideable surfaces.
+- On-shore winds blowing from the sea towards the beach can ruin waves.

-- Local observation using a handheld wind gauge is a great way to know what is happening at your favorite break.
+- Local observation using a handheld wind gauge is a great way to measure wind for the best waves.